-odds of child marriage and gender-based violence (UNICEF, 2004; King and Hill, 1997; Floro and Wolf, 1990).
-Other research has found that psychosocial well-being and a sense of agency are crucial to girls' longer-term outcomes, with impacts on more concrete outcomes such as school attainment and employment but also on harder-to-measure empowerment outcomes, such as the ability to negotiate contraception (Rose and Gordon, 2016; Calder and Marcus, 2014; 2016).
+Taken together, emerging evidence concerning what types of programmes can catalyse change for girls suggests programming aimed at education and psychosocial well-being is likely to have significant spill- over impacts - perhaps especially for younger girls.
+Decades of research has found, for example, that girls' schooling has a 'multiplier effect' and is related to a host of other positive impacts - including not only eventual employment and poverty reduction but also decreased odds of child marriage and gender-based violence (UNICEF, 2004; King and Hill, 1997; Floro and Wolf, 1990).
+Other research has found that psychosocial well-being and a sense of agency are crucial to girls' longer-term outcomes, with impacts on more concrete outcomes such as school attainment and employment but also on harder-tomeasure empowerment outcomes, such as the ability to negotiate contraception (Gordon et al., 2019; Calder and Marcus, 2014; 2016).
 Given the great variation in existent educational and psychosocial programming, GAGE is poised to add to debates by exploring which programmes appear to have the most powerful impacts.

 For older girls there is some evidence that economic empowerment programmes can catalyse change.
 As noted earlier, evaluation of Uganda's Empowerment and Livelihood for Adolescents, for example, found impacts not only on income generation but also on rates of child marriage, adolescent pregnancy and sexual and genderbased violence (Bandiera et al., 2012; Bandiera, 2015).
-Similarly, economic empowerment programming in Bangladesh has been found to improve not only financial literacy and days spent on income generation but also school enrolment, parent-child communication and the respect husbands show their young wives (UNICEF, 2012).
+Similarly, economic empowerment programming in Bangladesh has been found to improve not only financial literacy and days spent on income generation but also school enrolment, parent-child communication and the respect husbands show their young wives (UNICEF, 2012a).
 However, it is unclear what specific interventions lead to the greatest change and how they should be targeted in terms of timing or population.